nsmryan/itscomputersciencetime.com/content/2020-05-30-The-Cliff-and-the-Sea.md

 off a cliff into a world of additional work.
 Sometimes, this step lands me into the sea.

 ## The Sea
-The sea, on the other hand, is when you have no highly abstracted, highly specialized code.
+The sea, on the other hand, is when you have to make many small decisions that accumulate into a large amount of work.
+This is usually when there is no highly abstracted, highly specialized code, but rather low level APIs or many functions at a simlar level of abstraction.

 Rather you might have many options on what to do, a large API, a large number of operations possible at any time